Mentone, Victoria: Entertainment and leisure

 The Mentone Beach and Mentone Lifesaving Club provide leisure space and activities, as do the parkland and oval near the council offices.
 Mentone is also home to numerous sporting clubs including cricket, football, tennis, swimming, field hockey, and lawn bowling.

-Mentone Bowling Club was established in the early 1900s and has a successful history, including an Australian champion.
+Mentone Bowling Club was established in the early 1900s.
 The club is next to the train station in the centre of the suburb.
 Mentone were promoted to the Premier Division in 2010.

 In late 2013 it was announced the iconic Mentone Tenpin Bowl on the corner of the Nepean Hwy and Warrigal Rd would close by the end of that year after fifty years of operation in order to make way for a new multi-storey residential apartment and retail complex.

 The Mentone Hotel was a historical hotel building overlooking Port Phillip Bay.
 It has been renovated into a number of apartments.
 The Mentone RSL is housed in a building dating to 1884–1886.

 One of Australia's last Blockbuster Video stores was in Mentone but has since closed down.